WhatWheatleySaid/MVP-toolkit/README.md

 # Installation

-For Windows 10, the latest binary is available under the releades tab.
+For Windows 10, the latest binary is available under the releases tab.
 For other platforms, you'll have to install Python and the dependencies
 Dependencies:
 matplotlib